Uintasorex: Description

 Like other microsyopids, the most discussed feature of Uintasorex is its extremely tiny size.
 It is thought to have been smaller than the mouse lemur, the smallest extant primate.
 Uintasorex was once thought to have been insectivorous based on its body mass and the principle of Kay's threshold, which suggested that primates lighter than 500 grams tend to be insectivorous and those heavier than 500 grams are folivorous, but the validity of this rule has come into question and can no longer be considered valid.

 The hardness of their enamel allowed Uintasorex teeth to endure long enough after death to undergo fossilization, and much of what is known about the genus comes from dental remains.
 A defining feature of microsyopids is a distinctive twinning between the hypoconulid-entoconid cusps of the molars, and within the family this feature is most developed in Uintasorex.
 Well-defined crests on the upper and lower molars suggest the presence of interradicular fibers, a trait seen in other uintasoricinids.
-Uintasorex sp. is distinguished from U. parvulus by a larger size of tooth.
+Uintasorex sp. is distinguished from U. parvulus by a larger tooth size.